Skip to content

 • Whether the mode instance is actually enabled.

-Users cannot connect even though the public page is online
+Users cannot connect even though the public API is online

-Section titled “Users cannot connect even though the public page is online”
+Section titled “Users cannot connect even though the public API is online”

-The public interface being online only proves the web page works.
+The public API being online only proves the JSON/SSE surface works.

 Check: